Sylvain-Bugat/java-classic-algorithms/src/main/java/com/github/sbugat/problems/chess/readme.md

 descendingDiagnonal = x + 8 - 1 - y;
 ```

-## with reccursive back-tracking algorithm
+## with recursive back-tracking algorithm
 | Complexity::white_check_mark: | Efficiency::warning::warning: |
 | ---------- | ---------- |
 **The best trade between complexity and efficiency algorithm**
 Useds positions and contraints are stored in the stack and in global arrays.

 Core algorithm: